Build a Go RESTful API using GOA that scales effortlessly with Google App Engine and are…

 As the goa-cellar example states the only non-generated directories are:

-• the controllers package, which contains the API business logic
+package, which contains the API business logic - the

-• the store package, which contains the database operations.
+package, which contains the database operations. - the

 I encourage to peak into each directory and look at their contents.
 This is the code that you will be writing for your app.